 Protecting Your Data

 The GDPR is the most comprehensive EU data privacy law in decades, and went into effect on May 25, 2018.
 Besides strengthening and standardizing user data privacy across the EU, it requires new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
 On this page, we’ll explain our methods and how we comply with the GDPR.

 Complying with the GDPR

-The GDPR's updated requirements are significant and our team is working diligently ensure Quantic is in compliance.
+The GDPR's updated requirements are significant and our team has worked diligently to ensure Quantic is in compliance.
 Measures to achieve this include:

 - Investments in security infrastructure

 - Ensuring we can support international data transfers

-- Changing our policies and product offerings to include tools for data management
+- Changes to our platform to include tools for data management

 We will also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies and update our platform features and terms.

 Commitments as a Data Controller

 Data controllers are companies that supply goods or services to EU residents, or that track or monitor EU residents and decide why and how data is collected and processed.
 Data processors are vendors or businesses that process data on behalf of data controllers.
 As a Data Controller, Quantic is committed to both ensuring our practices are sound within the scope of the GDPR, as well as ensuring we only work with compliant data processors.

 In support of this, we have undertaken the following initiatives:

 - Information Audit: As part of the GDPR, we have completed a thorough audit of all data collection, data flows, and data processing within Quantic and between us and our cloud vendors.

 - Information Asset Register: From our information audit, we have created an information asset register.
 This allows to ensure we are properly tracking, securing, and when applicable, removing user information across our internal systems.

-- Vendor Compliance: We are following up with all of our vendors to ensure they are on track to achieve and maintain GDPR compliance.
+- Vendor Compliance: We have audited our vendors to ensure they are GDPR compliant.